xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 --------------------------------
+    -- bug(gil) Fix bug where play marker wouldn't work if pressing play was the first thing you do and also fixed dropping an effect while model playback is paused such that it executes a stop and switches to effect play.
+Fixes #322.
     -- enh(gil) Use standard File SaveAs dialog for saving sequences.
 Fixes #336.
     -- enh(gil) Improved dialog when prompting to save sequence changes.
     -- bug(gil) Fix the single cell selection caused by undocumented logic enhancements last release.
 Fixes #359.